imbi-heidelberg/MetaNLP/paper/paper.md

 # Summary

-The emerging field of natural language processing and machine learning provides attractive opportunities.
-It is possible to partly automate the time-consuming task of title-abstract screening in the preparation of a systematic review.
-In order to train machine learning models to decide whether or not a publication should be forwarded to full-text screening, the titles and abstracts need to be transferred into a matrix that counts how often each word appears in each title/abstract, known as a document-term matrix.
-In this paper, we present the R package MetaNLP, which allows the transfer of a CSV file containing titles and abstracts into a document-term matrix with just a few lines of code.
+To facilitate the the time-consuming task of title-abstract screening task in the preparation of a systematic review, it is possible to partially automate this process using machine learning models.
+These models are often trained on the document-term matrix derived from the collection of titles and abstracts.
+In this paper, we present the R package **MetaNLP**, which allows the transfer of a CSV file containing titles and abstracts into a document-term matrix with just a few lines of code.
-Furthermore, it provides numerous functions to modify this matrix according to user preferences and includes helpful summary and visualization features.
+Furthermore, it provides a variety of functions to modify this matrix according to user preferences and includes helpful summary and visualization features.

 # Statement of need